-Project Role Responsibilities • Directly with the Project Director and wider project team; With the Principal through monthly progress meetings and ad hoc meeting as and when required; With the Sydney Metro Change Control Sub Committee as and when required; • With the Independent Certifier as and when required; and • With the Environmental Representative during ER site inspections and i addressing ER correspondence or enquiries.
+Project Role Responsibilities Directly with the Project Director and wider project team; With the Principal through monthly progress meetings and ad hoc meeting as and when required; With the Sydney Metro Change Control Sub Committee as and when required; • With the Independent Certifier as and when required; and • With the Environmental Representative during ER site inspections and i addressing ER correspondence or enquiries.
 The Project Manager will have an Engineering degree or equivalent and have minimum of five years' experience in construction and/or demolition works.
-Demolition Site Manager Responsible for environmental management at the workplace, including: 0 Implementing the CEMP and relevant Sub Plans; Understanding the requirements of the contract and ensuring the works ar delivered in accordance with the contract; Ensuring that ITPs are being carried out properly and nominated Hold Point are verified prior to works proceeding; Providing advice and assistance on environmental matters to employees; Deciding when training is required; Undertaking inspection of the contracted or planned works to ensure that environmental control measures are implemented and effective; Managing personnel and sub-contractors; Ensuring that all defeate and insidents are identified, actioned and along Ensuring that all defects and incidents are identified, actioned and close out; Leading by example and promoting sound environmental practices at ever opportunity; Carrying out weekly toolbox talks; Attending other on-site meetings to ensure environmental issues are raise for review; Assisting in developing SWMS for all tasks and ensuring the work i monitored throughout.
-If required, amending SWMS to reflect work activit changes; Taking all reasonable care to maintain a high standard of care an workmanship; Ensuring Site Inductions are conducted for all workers and Subcontractors Managing the Site Folder on and ensuring all QSE documents are correctl Managing the site Folder on and ensuring an QSE documents are correction completed - including consultation, communication checklist and registers Recording all daily site activities in a site diary; Other environmental related duties as directed by the Project Manager; Provide all documentation requested by the ER for them to perform their functions (as an asified in MCs 4.421) functions (as specified in MCoA A31).
-The Site Manager will interface: • With the Principal through attendance at collaborative site inspections an surveillance activities, and ad hoc meetings; With the Independent Certifier as and when required; and With the Environmental Representative during ER site inspections and in addressing ER correspondence or enquiries.
-The Site Manager will have a minimum of five years of construction and/c The site manager will have a minimum of five years of construction and/o
+Demolition Site Manager Responsible for environmental management at the workplace, including: C C Implementing the CEMP and relevant Sub Plans; Understanding the requirements of the contract and ensuring the works ar delivered in accordance with the contract; Ensuring that ITPs are being carried out properly and nominated Hold Point are verified prior to works proceeding; Providing advice and assistance on environmental matters to employees; Deciding when training is required; Undertaking inspection of the contracted or planned works to ensure that environmental control measures are implemented and effective; Managing personnel and sub-contractors; Ensuring that all defeats and insidents are identified, actioned and along Ensuring that all defects and incidents are identified, actioned and close out; Leading by example and promoting sound environmental practices at ever apparturity. opportunity; Carrying out weekly toolbox talks; Attending other on-site meetings to ensure environmental issues are raise for review; Assisting in developing SWMS for all tasks and ensuring the work i monitored throughout.
+If required, amending SWMS to reflect work activit changes; Taking all reasonable care to maintain a high standard of care an workmanship; Ensuring Site Inductions are conducted for all workers and Subcontractors Managing the Site Folder on and ensuring all QSE documents are correctly completed - including consultation, communication checklist and registers Recording all daily site activities in a site diary; Other environmental related duties as directed by the Project Manager; Provide all documentation requested by the ER for them to perform their functions (as specified in MCoA A31).
+The Site Manager will interface: • With the Principal through attendance at collaborative site inspections and surveillance activities, and ad hoc meetings; With the Independent Certifier as and when required; and With the Environmental Representative during ER site inspections and in addressing ER correspondence or enquiries.
+The Site Manager will have a minimum of five years of construction and/c demolition experience.